magalh/workmail-catchall/README.md

 - Bucket policy grants `ses.amazonaws.com` **PutObject** limited by your **account ID**.
 - Lambda role only needs `s3:GetObject` (and maybe `s3:ListBucket`) for that bucket and `ses:SendRawEmail`.
 - If S3 uses **SSE-KMS**, grant `kms:Decrypt` to the Lambda role and include the role in the KMS key policy.

 ---

+## Final Thoughts

+This solution fills a surprising gap in AWS WorkMail's feature set.
+Catch-all email forwarding is such a fundamental need for organizations that it's puzzling why it's not built-in.

+The workaround using SES + Lambda works well, but it does feel like we're engineering around a missing feature.
+Perhaps there are business reasons since WorkMail's per-user pricing model might make catch-all less attractive from AWS's perspective.

+That said, this serverless approach has some advantages over traditional catch-all implementations.
+You get a complete audit trail in S3, flexible header rewriting to prevent delivery issues, and easy modification of forwarding logic without touching mail server configs.

+While it requires a bit of setup, once running it's been reliable and maintenance-free.
+The combination of AWS services creates a robust solution that handles MIME complexity better than simple forwarding rules.

+Hopefully this helps other organizations bridge the gap until AWS adds native catch-all support.
+If you find this useful or have improvements, contributions are welcome!

+---